-The 21st Annual Rev. Dr. Martin Luther King, Jr. Human Rights Saturday Conference
+The 22nd Annual Rev. Dr. Martin Luther King, Jr. Human Rights Saturday Conference

 Workshops and Keynote

-Saturday, January 19th, 2019, 9 AM – 4 PM
+Saturday, January 18th, 2020, 8:30 AM – 4 PM

-235 W Kellogg Rd, Bellingham, WA
+235 West Kellogg Rd, Bellingham, WA

-Now in its twenty-first year, the Conference provides a space for the community to come together and renew our commitment to the ideals that Dr. King held dear and believed deeply that this country could attain only by working together and acknowledging our shared history: ideals of equity, freedom, and self-determination.
+Now in its twenty-second year, the Conference provides a space for the community to come together and renew our commitment to the ideals that Dr. King held dear and believed deeply that this country could attain only by working together and acknowledging our shared history: ideals of equity, freedom, and self-determination.
 The Conference offers a rare opportunity for people of all ages and walks of life to share our stories, lift our voices to call out injustice, and take actions that will help make Dr. King’s ideals reality.

-The day-long Conference will take place on Saturday, January 19th, 2019, 9 AM to 4 PM at Whatcom Community College Syre Student Center.
+The day-long Conference will take place on Saturday, January 18th, 2020, 8:30 AM to 4 PM at Whatcom Community College.
 It will feature a participatory “People’s Keynote” designed to encourage conversation and build bridges, along with morning and afternoon workshop sessions.
 Social workers, mental health counselors, and marriage and family therapists can receive six Continuing Education Units at no cost.
 Clock Hours will be available for educators.

 Thanks to the continued support of individuals, organizations, and businesses in Whatcom County, the Conference will be free and open to all, as it has been since its inception.
 Building a tradition, the Conference will be followed in the evening by the the Second Annual Unity Ball!

-Those wishing to may help support the success of the 2019 Conference by making a donation.
+Those wishing to may help support the success of the 2020 Conference by making a donation.
 We couldn’t do it without you!

-The 2019 Conference Planning Committee of the Whatcom Human Rights Task Force
+The 2020 Conference Planning Committee of the Whatcom Human Rights Task Force